-The appropriate fees, as prescribed by the current Civil Aviation Charges Regulations (and specified on the applicable application form) should be enclosed with the completed application form.
+The appropriate fees, as prescribed by the current Civil Aviation Charges Regulations (and specified on the applicable application form) should be paid online at https://sec.caa.govt.nz/onlinepayment.
+The receipt emailed to you is to be attached and emailed together with the completed application form to lic.applications@caa.govt.nz. be enclosed with the completed application form

-Where practical experience details are required they should be documented in a suitable Practical Training Record (PTR) and be as complete and detailed as possible to allow prompt assessment of the application.
+Where practical experience details are required, they should be documented in a suitable Practical Training Record (PTR) and be as complete and detailed as possible to allow prompt assessment of the application.

-CAA does not offer a pre-assessment service, all applications for pre-assessment should be sent to ASPEQ for a fixed fee assessment.
+CAA does not offer a pre-assessment service.
+All applications for pre-assessment should be sent to ASPEQ for a fixed fee assessment.

-Application fees for non-approved assessments by either CAA or ASPEQ will not be re-credited to the applicant.
+Application fees for non-approved assessments by either CAA or ASPEQ will not be recredited to the applicant.